-Although seen more frequently in small babies, candidiasis can affect young children and, to a lesser extent, older children and occasionally adults.
+Although seen more frequently in tiny babies, candidiasis can affect young children and, to a lesser extent, older children and occasionally adults.

-Oral candidiasis diagnosed in older children, adolescents and any adult should always lead to a search for an underlying medical condition ( diabetes , use of immunosuppressive therapy, etc.).
+Oral candidiasis diagnosed in older children, adolescents, and adults should always lead to a search for an underlying medical condition ( diabetes, use of immunosuppressive therapy, etc.).

 What are the causes and risk factors of oral candidiasis?

-Newborn babies are often exposed to the fungus during vaginal delivery and may present oral evidence of candidiasis within 10 days after delivery.
+Newborn babies are often exposed to the fungus during vaginal delivery and may present oral evidence of candidiasis within ten days after delivery.
 Breastfeeding babies can infect their mother’s nipple area during breastfeeding.

 In addition, an overgrowth of Candida in the stool may be associated with a characteristic rash of the diaper.
-Contamination of formula bottles and pacifiers with the Candida fungus can also introduce yeast into a child’s oral cavity.
+Using formula bottles and pacifiers with the Candida fungus can also introduce yeast into a child’s oral cavity.

-Perhaps the most common association for the development of thrush is an inadequate technique during the use of inhalers containing corticosteroids for the control of asthma or COPD (chronic obstructive pulmonary disease).
+Perhaps the most common association for the development of thrush is an inadequate technique during inhalers containing corticosteroids to control asthma or COPD (chronic obstructive pulmonary disease).

 Such medications require rinsing the mouth with water and then spitting out the water to remove any non-inhaled medication.

-Patients using a metered dose inhaler (MDI) for the administration of steroids are advised to use a “spacer” to decrease the remaining amount of residual steroids in the mouth.
+Patients using a metered-dose inhaler (MDI) to administer steroids are advised to use a “spacer” to decrease the remaining amount of residual steroids in the mouth.

 What are the symptoms and signs of oral candidiasis?

-Oral candidiasis is characterized by a thick white layer of the tongue, internal cheeks, the region of the inner lip or gums.
-This coating can be differentiated from the very common white discoloration of the tongue associated with breast milk or the remains of infant formula by several means:
+Oral candidiasis is characterized by a thick white layer of the tongue, inner cheeks, and the inner lip or gums region.
+This coating can be differentiated from the widespread white discoloration of the language associated with breast milk or the remains of infant formula by several means:

 - An oral Candida infection is a very bright white color.

-- Oral Candida is quite adherent to the surface of the affected skin, while the milk remains can be cleaned more easily with a damp cloth.
+- Oral Candida is quite adhesive to the surface of the affected skin, while the milk remains can be cleaned more efficiently with a damp cloth.
 Neither candidiasis nor remnants of milk cause discomfort or other symptoms when limited to the mouth.

 - Candidiasis of the nipple / maternal areola usually causes signs and symptoms such as redness and tenderness of the affected area.

-- The rash associated with Candida diaper dermatitis is usually not as bothersome as the most common diaper rash associated with irritation from excess faeces and the contact of urine with the baby’s skin.
+- The rash associated with Candida diaper dermatitis is usually not as bothersome as the most common diaper rash associated with irritation from excess feces and urine contact with the baby’s skin.

 When should someone seek medical care for oral candidiasis?

-Medical attention should be sought when it is suspected in a child outside the age range of the baby, when over-the-counter remedies are not useful or if the infection is painful (involvement of the mother’s breast, for example, cracking) or bleeding from the nipple.
+Medical attention should be sought when suspected in a child outside the baby’s age range when over-the-counter remedies are not helpful, or if the infection is painful (involvement of the mother’s breast, for example, cracking) or bleeding from the nipple.

 How do health professionals diagnose oral candidiasis?